Configuration includes project settings, environment variables, frontmatter, SDK modes, and checkpoint/resume for caching LLM call results.

 danger: ["@keychain"]in capabilities ANDprojectnameinmlld-config.json no-secret-exfildoesn't blockshow/log— add label flow rules forop:showandop:log(seepolicy-auth)

-See policy-auth for credential flow, env-config for environment restrictions.
+See policy-auth for credential flow, box-config for environment restrictions.

 Operation Risk Labels